compatibl/enterprise-python/README.md

 ## Overview

+This project includes examples used for the summer course **Enterprise Software Development in Python by CompatibL**.

 Large scale, enterprise quality Python software cannot be built by throwing together  scripts and Jupyter notebooks.

-Join this four lecture course to learn about design patterns and best practices for building high quality professional software packages in Python.
+This four lecture course covers design patterns and best practices for building high quality professional software packages in Python.

+Course material includes:

 * Best practices in using classes and inheritance
 * Best practices in testing and unit test frameworks - unittest, pytest